 There are also several online choices:

-- James Baldwin offers a simpler version with cool illustrations.
+- Los Arciniegas offers a version with cool illustrations.

 - Literacy Central has leveled reading passage versions.

 - Fractured Fairy Tales is a fun alternative.

 Compare these various versions of the story, using graphic organizers.